 Failure to meet any of these requirements can render a BAC result inadmissible, providing a strong defense against license suspension.
 A comprehensive review of the testing equipment, maintenance records, and procedural compliance, done by our Ralls County, MO experts, can uncover grounds to challenge the validity of the BAC reading.

-How to Appeal a Ralls County, MO DWI Administrative Hearing Decision
+Appealing the Decision of a Ralls County, MO DWI Administrative Hearing

 A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Ralls County, MO circuit court within 15 days of the ruling.
 This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
 A Ralls County, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.